 NOTE The substitution (GSUB) lookups always occur before the positioning (GPOS) lookups.
 The lookup sequencing mechanism in TrueType relies on the font to determine the proper order of text-processing operations.

 Lookup data is defined in one or more subtables that contain information about specific glyphs and the operations to be performed on them.
 Each type of lookup has one or more corresponding subtable definitions.
 The choice of a subtable format depends upon two factors: the precise content of the information being applied to an operation, and the required storage efficiency.
-(For complete definitions of all lookup types and subtables, see the the GSUB and GPOS clauses of this document.)
+(For complete definitions of all lookup types and subtables, see the GSUB and GPOS clauses of this document.)

 OFF Layout features define information that is specific to the layout of the glyphs in a font.
 They do not encode information that is constant within the conventions of a particular language or the typography of a particular script.
 Information that would be replicated across all fonts in a given language belongs in the text-processing application for that language, not in the fonts.